StevenSalazarM/termux-app-bluetooth/README.md

 * [Termux Twitter](http://twitter.com/termux/)
 * [Termux Wiki](https://wiki.termux.com/wiki/)

-Note that this repository is for the app itself (the user interface and the terminal emulation).
-For the packages installable inside the app, see [termux/termux-packages](https://github.com/termux/termux-packages)
+~~Note that this repository is for the app itself (the user interface and the terminal emulation).
+For the packages installable inside the app, see [termux/termux-packages](https://github.com/termux/termux-packages).~~ This repository contains termux-api so there is not need to install it manually.

 Terminal resources
 ==================